timathomas/thomas_cv/README.md

-This CV was forked from [posquit0's Awesome-CV](https://github.com/posquit0/Awesome-CV).
+This CV was forked from [posquit0's Awesome-CV](https://github.com/posquit0/Awesome-CV) repo.
 Feel free to fork this, or the original cv and use it for your own.

 <h1 align="center">
   <a href="https://github.com/posquit0/Awesome-CV" title="AwesomeCV Documentation">